OldMidnight/MidnightMedia/README.md

 ## Description
 This module allows you to easily and systemless-ly switch media such as boot animation and UI sounds, ringtones etc from other devices.
 No need to go to recovery as everything is done from your terminal.

-After flashing, type 'media' in a terminal to begin.
+After flashing, type 'midmedia' in a terminal to begin.

 ## Information
 By using this module: